nitin42/animate-components/CONTRIBUTING.md

 That's it !
 I'm excited to see your pull request.

 There's lot to be done.
-Cleaning up the codebase, testing and adding more features to the components.
+Cleaning up the codebase, testing and adding more features.

 Thanks ❤️